-In addition to the above, at the time a family initially receives assistance in a unit (new admissions and moves), the family share of rent may not exceed 40 percent of the family monthly adjusted income (See "Owner Rents, Rent Reasonableness and Payment Standards" chapter of this Administrative Plan).
+At the time a family initially receives assistance in a unit (new admissions and moves), the family share of rent may not exceed 40 percent of the family monthly adjusted income (See "Owner Rents, Rent Reasonableness and Payment Standards" chapter of this Administrative Plan).

-The PHA shall not accept or include as income additional amounts reported by the applicant or participant as gifts for family support which are reported to the Housing Authority after the family has found a potential unit to lease for which a Request for Tenancy Approval has already been submitted to the PHA when such reports of additional income are made solely for the purpose of the family qualifying under the 40% rule [Chapter 11, Section E 'Assisted Families' Rent Burdens'] unless the PHA can verify that the family has been receiving such child and/or family support for at least six (6) months prior to the Request for Tenancy Approval.
+The HACB shall not accept or include as income additional amounts reported by the applicant or participant as gifts for family support which are reported to the Housing Authority after the family has found a potential unit to lease for which a Request for Tenancy Approval has already been submitted to the HACB when such reports of additional income are made solely for the purpose of the family qualifying under the 40% rule [Chapter 11, Section E 'Assisted Families' Rent Burdens'] unless the HACB can verify that the family has been receiving such child and/or family support for at least six (6) months prior to the Request for Tenancy Approval.